 There are individual items and collections of particular importance.
 These include long runs of periodicals, Victorian and Edwardian novels and children’s books and collections of Civil War pamphlets and Reformation Tracts.
-Recently, the large quantity of crime fiction contained in the main fiction sequence has been collected into its own special collection where it is intended to fill any significant gaps.

 The Thoresby Society is the historical society of Leeds and district and was founded in 1889.
-In 2015 their library moved to the Leeds Library premises.
-Their collection is built up of material concerned with the history of Leeds and has been amassed over the last 100 years.
-For details on this collection and how to access it please see their website.
+In 2015, their library moved to the Leeds Library premises.
+Their collection is built up of material concerned with the history of Leeds, and has been amassed over the last 100 years.
+For details on this collection and how to access it, please see their website.

 Events at The Leeds Library